seancheung/history/README.md

 //get the message
 $history->message;

-//get the meta(only available when it's a updating operation)
+//get the meta(only available when it's an updating operation)
 //the meta will be an array with the properties changing information
 $history->meta;